bloomberg/docket/testdata/02_ping-redis/README.markdown

 # Ping Redis Function

-This `pingredis` module provides a simple function that pings a Redis server address and returns the result.
+This `pingredis` package provides a simple function that pings a Redis server address and returns the result.

 ## Docket modes